HMS New Zealand (1911): Wartime modifications

 The ship was fitted with a single QF 6 pounder Hotchkiss anti-aircraft (AA) gun from October 1914 to the end of 1915.
 In March 1915, a single QF 3 inch 20 cwt AA gun was added.
 It was provided with 500 rounds.
 The battlecruiser's 4-inch guns were enclosed in casemates and given blast shields during a refit in November to better protect the gun crews from weather and enemy action.
 Two aft guns were removed at the same time.

-New Zealand received a fire-control director sometime between mid-1915 and May 1916; this centralised fire control under the director officer, who now fired the guns.
+New Zealand received a fire-control director sometime between mid-1915 and May 1916; this centralised fire control under the director officer.
 The turret crewmen merely had to follow pointers transmitted from the director to align their guns on the target.
 This greatly increased accuracy, as it was easier to spot the fall of shells and eliminated the problem of the ship's roll dispersing the shells when each turret fired independently.

-To address deficiencies in the armour of British capital ships raised by the Battle of Jutland New Zealand entered the dockyard in November 1916 where an additional inch of armour was added to selected horizontal areas of the main deck.
+To address deficiencies in the armour of British capital ships raised by the Battle of Jutland, New Zealand entered the dockyard in November 1916 where an additional inch of armour was added to selected horizontal areas of the main deck.
 In the forward part of the ship it covered the magazines for A-turret and the 4-inch guns; midships to cover the magazines for Q- and P-turrets, while it was extended vertically by 3 ft 6 in to protect the magazine trunks and escape shafts.
-During a refit in June 1917 the armour was again improved when 1-inch armour plate was added on the lower deck at the bottom of the Inner and Outer Upper Coal bunkers as well as over the boiler.
+During a refit in June 1917 the armour was again improved when 1-inch armour plate was added on the lower deck at the bottom of the inner and outer upper coal bunkers as well as over the boiler.

 By 1918, New Zealand carried two aircraft, a Sopwith Pup and a Sopwith 1½ Strutter, on flying-off ramps fitted on top of 'P' and 'Q' turrets.
 The Pup was intended to shoot down Zeppelins while the 1½ Strutter was used for spotting and reconnaissance.
 Each platform had a canvas hangar to protect the aircraft during inclement weather.

 Post-war modifications

-In preparation for its role as Admiral Jellicoe’s personal transport for his planned visit to Australia, Canada, India and New Zealand New Zealand was refitted between December 1918 and February 1919.
+In preparation for its role as Admiral Jellicoe's personal transport for his planned visit to Australia, Canada, India and New Zealand New Zealand was refitted between December 1918 and February 1919.
 The fore topmast and both top gallants were replaced.
 Her flying-off platforms were removed and new peacetime trim was installed.
 The range clocks were removed and the deflection scales on the turrets were painted over.
 The lower forward four-inch guns were removed and replaced with cabins on the port and starboard sides of the forward superstructure to house Jellicoe and provide offices for his staff of eight.

-While in Bombay in 1919 the battlecruiser was painted in a light grey colour.